-Women progress in US casinos but more advancement needed
+US casinos look to improve gender equity in management

 ATLANTIC CITY, N.J.
 (AP) — Diversifying an organization or an industry can be only half the battle: The trick is keeping it diverse.

-Little over a year ago, Atlantic City was celebrating a wave of female leadership in its casino industry.
+A little over a year ago, Atlantic City was celebrating a wave of female leadership in its casino industry.
 Four of the nine casinos had women in the top job, a high-water mark for the resort city and for many other casino markets in the country as well.

 But it didn’t last.